About arc42

 Important Interfaces

-• YEN Notation: Standard JSON format carrying board states between the Webapp and Gamey Engine.
+• YEN Notation: Standard JSON format carrying board states between the YOVI Web Client and GameY Service.

-• REST API (Internal): Endpoints enabling communication between the Webapp and Users Service.
+• REST API (Internal): Endpoints enabling communication between the YOVI Web Client and Users API.

 Purpose/Responsibility